CONTACTS

 The ASEAN Emblem represents a stable, peaceful, united and dynamic organization.
 The colours of the Emblem — blue, red, white and yellow — represent the main colours of the state crests of all the Member States.The blue symbolizes peace and stability.
 Red depicts courage and dynamism, white shows purity and yellow- prosperity.The stalks of padi in the centre of the Emblem represent the dream of the Founding Fathers for an ASEAN comprising all the countries in Southeast Asia, bound together in friendship and solidarity.
 The circle represents the unity of ASEAN.

-The ASEAN Anthem is also an expression of it’s unity.
+The ASEAN Anthem is an expression of it’s unity.
 It strengthens the sense of ASEAN identity and belonging among the peoples of the region.
-The ASEAN Anthem is titled “THE ASEAN WAY”, with musical composition and lyrics as attached.
+The ASEAN Anthem is a with musical composition and lyrics, titled “THE ASEAN WAY".

 All member states have signed a treaty against the development of nuclear weapons.
 Most have also signed on to a counter-terrorism pact.
 Technical and research cooperation is also promoted across the member states.
 Initiatives include overseeing the protection of the environment and wildlife through the Center for Biodiversity.